jundalisay/spblist/content/en/social/economics/solutions/usufruct-economy.md

 Currently, contracts exist under the telecom service providers, not the phone manufacturer.
 In a usufruct economy, telecom services will have one service provider made up of a semi state-owned corporation.

+For vehicles, instead of buying a car, a person can put $10,000 in a transportation fund that will provide for him instant transportation to wherever he wants to go in the country.
+The fund will maintain a fleet of vehicles and keep them closer to where the fund owners are.

 #### For Real Estate